Leandro-Amorim/supafy/README.md

 # Install dependencies
 $ npm install
 ```

+* Run all migrations from ``setup/migrations`` folder using the Supabase CLI or web interface

 * Make sure you have a ``.env`` file in the root folder of the project with the variables ``NEXT_PUBLIC_SUPABASE_URL`` and ``NEXT_PUBLIC_SUPABASE_ANON_KEY`` properly configured according to the Supabase Dashboard.